Mysore Mallige (film): Cast

+Production

+Mysore Mallige was first of its kind film in Kannada where a film is adapted from a poetry collection by K. S. Narasimha Swamy.
+Nagabharana, along with C Ashwath, H S Venkateshmurthy, M N Vyasa Rao, Narahalli Balasubramanya and B R Lakshman Rao, worked on the film’s script for about three years, developing the characters derived from the poems.

 Soundtrack

 The music of the film was composed by C. Ashwath.
 All the 9 songs composed for this film have been from the literary work collection of poet K. S. Narasimha Swamy.

 Awards

 The film has won the following awards since its release.